hikettei/cl-waffe/Readme.md

 ## Tracing JIT

-This is stil experimental but...
+This is still experimental but...

 In `(with-jit)` macro, cl-waffe dynamically defines the kernel functions with lazy-evaluation system.